No booking fees on the app

 Oxford to Bath Spa train travel guide

-The train journey from Oxford to Bath Spa combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Oxford, you can get to Bath Spa in just 1h 7m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Oxford to Bath Spa is efficient and offers a scenic and comfortable experience.
+With frequent departures from Oxford, you can reach Bath Spa in just 58m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking